solid/shapes/README.md

-### Core Shapes
+### Domain Shapes

-Core shapes define the semantic model of data — they describe what the data represents.
+Domain shapes define the semantic model of data — they describe what the data represents.

 Example domains include: